devrev/fern-api-docs/style/style-common.md

 - Vocabulary choice: consistent, technical
 - Grammar and syntax: structured, flawless, articulate
 - Descriptive language: clear, concise, informative
+- Language variant: standard technical/professional US American English; not British, Indian, or other variants.

 There are also some very specific style rules that need to be followed: